+Editor’s issues:

+1) Statements regarding SS3 as the standard for stock assessment, re Reviewer 1.
+In reality SS3 is a controversial assessment tool and reference to it as a standard while others will not use it, does not convey the present reality.
+Explicit and implicit reference to SS3 as the standard needs to be removed and acknowledged that it is an approach/tool in a suite.

+2) Following from comments of Reviewer 1 and the idea of a standard, the idea of a base OM approach should be explored further.
+This would have the added effect of broadening the work somewhat to consider this issue that seems to be arising more and more frequently in management procedure type approaches, i.e. an OM that is specific to the situation and fitted as such or a more general approach where many of the assumptions may not reflect the specific situation.

+3) Reviewer 2 would like to see the conclusions rewritten.
+The reviewer suggests ways to write this which I think could slightly broaden the paper.

+4) The software needs to be made easily available.
+Reviewer 1 suggests getting it onto or linked to the NFT website (and possibly on CRAN) which would seem to be the way to reach the relevant people.

+5) Please respond to the comment from Reviewer 1 concerning zero observation error.

+Line-specific comments are included below.

 Abstract

 Simulation testing is an important approach to evaluating fishery stock assessment methods.
 In the last decade, the fisheries stock assessment modeling framework Stock Synthesis (SS3) has become widely-used around the world.
 However, there lacks a generalized and scriptable framework for SS3 simulation testing.
 Here, we introduce ss3sim, an R package that facilitates large-scale, rapid, and reproducible end-to-end simulation testing with SS3. ss3sim requires an existing SS3 model configuration along with plain-text control files describing alternative population dynamics, fishery properties, sampling scenarios, and assessment approaches. ss3sim then generates an underlying truth, samples from that truth, modifies and runs an estimation model, and synthesizes the results.
 The simulations can be run in parallel, speeding computation, and the source code is free to be modified under an open-source MIT license. ss3sim is designed to explore structural differences between the underlying truth and assumptions of an estimation model, or between multiple estimation model configurations.
 For example, ss3sim can be used to answer questions about model misspecification, retrospective patterns, and the relative importance of different types of fisheries data.
 We demonstrate the software with a simple example, discuss how ss3sim complements other simulation software, and outline specific research questions that ss3sim could address.